Governor Mead, Founding member

-Rebecca serves as the Digital Media Advisor for the Jackson Hole Technology Partnership and the Wyoming Global Technology Summit.
+Rebecca serves as Operations Advisor for the Jackson Hole Technology Partnership and the Wyoming Global Technology Summit.
 Rebecca is a Project Manager for a national healthcare company and an active Rotarian in Cody, Wyoming.

 She comes to the JHTP and WGTS with a powerful determination to help us identify and accelerate solutions to the problems we tackle for rural people while helping to build a thriving technology economy and careers in Wyoming.

-The Board was thrilled when she agreed to serve as Digital Media Advisor.
+The Board was thrilled when she agreed to serve as Operations Advisor.